brandnameboredom/brandnameboredom.github.io/_posts/2018-08-02-dotnet_api_controller_attribute_gotcha.md

 Or

 Specify the parameter name in the ```[FromQuery]``` attribute like ```[FromQuery(Name="ids")]``` and all is well again.

+Oh, in case you are wondering.
+I'm currently running:

+Dotnet Version 2.1.301 Commit 59524873d6

 [Insomnia Rest]: https://insomnia.rest/
 [is a bug]: https://github.com/aspnet/Mvc/issues/7712